akritisshetty/parallel-computing-lab/README.md

 For example, if there are two threads and four iterations, the output might be the following: <br>
 a.
 Thread 0 : Iterations 0 −− 1 <br>
 b.
 Thread 1 : Iterations 2 −− 3 <br>
+3. Write a OpenMP program to calculate n Fibonacci numbers using tasks. <br>